-Performance Measures Definition Recs Baseline Data Examples Data Source Examples Timeline to Baseline Availability Decrease ED Utilization Reducing inappropriate ED visits by individuals through improved access to alternative care options, improved preventative care, and better management of chronic conditions.
-16, 21, 22 Annual number of ED visits for Montana Medicaid beneficiaries avoidable with BH and/or DD diagnosis receiving defined services to be determined by DPHHS Claims Data EHR Data Cost Reports Administrative Data 12+m Increase Access to Community-based Services Increasing the utilization of specific, key available services to ensure beneficiaries receive appropriate community-based and comprehensive care tailored to their individual needs and levels of care instead of more costly, restrictive care options.
-1, 4, 5, 6, 10, 11, 13, 14, 15, 18 Annual number of Montana Medicaid beneficiaries receiving community-based services, examples include: residential habilitation, day habilitation, personal support services, TCM services, or tenancy support services Percentage of individuals with documented discharge plans in place prior to release Claims Data Administrative Data 12+m Decrease Out-of- State Placements Decreasing the number of individuals receiving out-of-state residential level of care (i.e., PRTF) due to the complexity of support they need.
-1, 2, 3,11, 17 Annual number of Montana Medicaid beneficiaries receiving out-of-state residential services Claims Data Program Reports 0-6m Decrease 0208 Waiver Waitlist Improving the data management of current waitlist management systems and/or reducing the number of people on waitlists through increased service access.
-1, 2, 4, 5 Avg. length of wait time prior to 0208 Waiver access Annual number of individuals on the 0208 Waiver waitlist Waitlist Reports Claims Data 6-12m Increase Workforce Training and Capacity Expanding and improving the educational and professional development opportunities for staff to recruit new and enhance the skills and effectiveness of direct support workers.
-19, 20, 22 Tenure of direct care staff Burnout rate of direct support workers Annual unduplicated number of people enrolled in a DPHHS approved education or training program that offers a credential recognized by an industry or occupational organization Program Reports Survey 12+m Decrease Reliance on State-operated Facilities Reducing the likelihood of individuals being readmitted to state-operated facilities and decreasing their dependency on these facilities by expanding the use of alternative service providers and models.
-1, 2, 3, 8, 9, 17 Number of patients readmitted to MSH and IBC within specified periods (e.g., 30, 60, 90, or 180 days) after initial discharge Annual number of involuntary commitments Administrative Data Program Reports EHR Data 12+m Increase Follow-Up After ED Visit for Mental Illness Increasing the percentage of follow-up visits for a principal mental illness diagnosis within 30 days of an ED visit for a mental health related event.
-Annual number of Montana Medicaid beneficiaries who received a follow up BH or PCP visit within 30 days post ED visit EHR Data Claims Data 0-6m
+Performance Measures Definition Recs Baseline Data Examples Data Source Examples Timeline to Baseline Availability Decrease Out-of-State Placements Decreasing the number of individuals receiving out-of-state residential level of care (i.e., PRTF) due to the complexity of support they need.
+1, 2, 3,11, 17 Annual number of Montana Medicaid beneficiaries receiving out-of-state residential services Claims DataProgramReports 0-6m Decrease 0208 Waiver Waitlist Improving the data management of current waitlist management systems and/or reducing the number of people on waitlists through increased service access.
+1, 2, 4, 5 Avg. length of wait time prior to 0208 Waiver access Annual number of individuals on the 0208 Waiver waitlist ❖ Waitlist Reports❖ Claims Data 6-12m Increase Workforce Training and Capacity Expanding and improving the educational and professional development opportunities for staff to recruit new and enhance the skills and effectiveness of direct support workers.
+7, 12, 16, 18, 19, 20, 22 Tenure of direct care staff Burnout rate of direct support workers Annual unduplicated number of people enrolled in a DPHHS-approved education or training program that offers a credential recognized by an industry or occupational organization ❖ Program Reports❖ Survey 12+m Decrease Reliance on State-Operated Facilities Reducing the likelihood of individuals being readmitted to state-operated facilities and decreasing their dependence on such facilities by expanding the use of alternative service providers and models.
+1, 2, 3, 8, 9, 17 Number of patients readmitted to MSH and IBC within specified periods (e.g., 30, 60, 90, or 180 days) after initial discharge Annual number of involuntary commitments Administrative Data Program Reports EHR Data 12+m Increase Follow-Up After ED Visit for Mental Illness Increasing the percentage of follow-up visits for a principal mental illness diagnosis within 30 days of an ED visit for a mental health-related event.
+8, 10, 21, 22 Annual number of Montana Medicaid beneficiaries who received a follow-up BH or PCP visit within 30 days post-ED visit ❖ EHR Data❖ Claims Data 0-6m